Suganthan96/CryptoTasks/src/app/Readme.md

-# CryptoTasks App Directory Documentation
+# Crptolance App Directory Documentation

-This document provides a comprehensive overview of the `src/app` directory in the CryptoTasks project.
+This document provides a comprehensive overview of the `src/app` directory in the Cryptolance project.
 It details the purpose, structure, and logic of each file and folder, serving as a guide for developers and contributors.

 ---